 Danggo doesn’t see a lot of visitors, save for the odd hiking group who might find themselves wandering around these parts on the way down the long back way from Mt.
 Pulag.
 There is no reason otherwise for people to find themselves in Danggo, to be honest, but JP hopes to change that.
 By making Danggo a stop on the Cordillera Mountain Marathon, he hopes to push more travelers—and therefore a little bit more attention, money, and help—over that way.

 The runners take their bearings, discuss a few logistical matters with the barangay captain, and then set out again.
 The route feels endless.
-Over narrow suspension bridges, through grass fields, through mud.
+Over narrow suspension bridges, through grass fields and mud.
 On the dusty road, scrabbling over stone and rock.
 Through the wet mist that hangs perpetually around the mountain.
 Around the corners covered in fog, going carefully so as not to fall into the ravine or over the cliff’s edge.

 You have to wonder why anyone would insist on doing this.
 But all you have to do is lift your head to look beyond the road, and then the beauty of it hits you so hard it feels like you’ve been punched in the chest.